 Differences between 2D and 3D Shapes

-The Objects which are drawn on two dimensions namely X and Y are called 2D shapes.
-While drawing shapes when the third dimension or direction enters namely Z direction and the shape which is projected towards Z direction is called 3D shapes.
+The Objects which are drawn on two dimensions, namely X and Y, are called 2D shapes.
+While drawing shapes, when the third dimension or direction enters, Z direction and the shape projected towards Z direction are called 3D shapes.
 In this topic, we are going to study 2D and 3D Shapes.

-These shapes are drawn on the same plane irrespective of direction which shows different appearance.
+These shapes are drawn on the same plane irrespective of direction, which shows a different appearance.
 The use of both these shapes is special and proves to be unique in the same field.
-Most people who want to learn 3D shape has to go through 2D shape and then they have to step further.
-2D is the base of 3D as the learner has to accumulate all 2D tricks else it becomes hard for it to draw 3D shapes.
+Most people who want to learn 3D shape has to go through 2D shape, and then they have to step further.
+2D is the base of 3D as the learner has to accumulate all 2D tricks else, it becomes hard for it to draw 3D shapes.

-Usually, 2D shapes start from the time when we were small, when we used to draw small sketches in drawing books and the time we grow old we stick to 3D.
-In graphical design, we see that while learning we have to accumulate all 2D shapes initially like drawing circle, hexagon, etc. We make use of this as to start drawing a flower or any other small creature.
+Usually, 2D shapes start from the time when we were small, when we used to draw small sketches in drawing books and the time we grow old, we stick to 3D.
+In graphical design, we see that while learning, we have to accumulate all 2D shapes initially, like drawing circles, hexagons, etc. We make use of this as to start drawing a flower or any other small creature.

 Head To Head Comparison Between 2D and 3D Shapes (Infographics)

-Below is the top 10 difference between 2D and 3D Shapes:
+Below is the top 10 difference between 2D vs 3D Shapes:

 Key differences between 2D and 3D Shapes

-Below are the lists of points, describe the key differences between 2D and 3D Shapes:
+Below are the lists of points; describe the key differences between 2D vs 3D Shapes:

-- The basic key difference between 2D and 3D Shapes is an axis which is in 90 degrees with the other two axes.
+- The basic key difference between 2D and 3D Shapes is an axis that is 90 degrees from the other two axes.

-- Shapes which don’t show the depth or width of an object or a structure are 2D shapes instead in 3D we can see the depth or height.
+- Shapes that don’t show the depth or width of an object or a structure are 2D shapes; instead, in 3D, we can see the depth or height.

-- In engineering drawings, 2D shaped drawing is hard to read by non-engineering people instead 3D shaped drawings can be read by many people.
+- In engineering drawings, 2D shaped drawing is hard to read by non-engineering people; instead, many people can read 3D shaped drawings.

-- The number of surfaces and edges are more in 3D shape comparatively from 2D shapes.
+- The number of surfaces and edges are more in 3D shape compared to 2D shapes.

-- Dimensionally if we consider then it is very much easier to explain the detailed dimensions of every single edge of a part in 2D shapes or drawings.
-In 3 dimensions only outer dimension gets cleared, it’s hard to show all details.
+- Dimensional, it is very much easier to explain the detailed dimensions of every single edge of a part in 2D shapes or drawings.
+In 3 dimensions, only the outer dimension gets cleared; it’s hard to show all details.

-- Basically, when we draw sectional view or a detailed view of any part then small features and hidden features gets highlighted using 2D shapes.
+- Basically, when we draw a sectional view or a detailed view of any part, small features and hidden features are highlighted using 2D shapes.
 In 3D shapes, this detailing is not possible.

 - Shadow of any object drawn on drawing paper isn’t possible to show when we draw in 2D shape drawing.
-As that show reflects in another degree or third axes namely Z. To show shadow we need is to be drawn in 3D always.
+As that show reflects in another degree or third axes, namely Z. To show the shadow, we need is to be drawn in 3D always.

 Comparison table between 2D and 3D Shapes

-Below is the topmost comparison between 2D and 3D Shapes:
+Below is the topmost comparison between 2D vs 3D Shapes: